AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for version 2 Open Office database tutorials.

 It's not Report Builder's Fault!____________

 If you haven't worked with something similar previously, you may think that Report Builder is "dumb".
-Rather like, at first, people working with relational databases would rather work directly with the tables, rather than creating forms through which to access the tables.
+Rather like, at first, people working with relational databases would rather work directly with the tables, instead of creating forms through which to access the tables.

 I have to tell you that the way Report Builder goes about creating a report is very similar to other products I've used.
 The problem isn't with Report Builder, it's with the way these things are "always" done.
 I actually quite like the Report Builder interface... it is easier to use than some I've used before.
 "Easier" being carefully chosen from the subset of relative terms.